 UDRP Domain Dispute Attorney & Regulations

 A good domain name is valuable.
-Many a multi-billion dollar business began as a URL and an idea.
-Which is why domain disputes can get ugly — and why an experienced, domain dispute attorney is a must in today’s marketplace.
+Many multi-billion dollar businesses began as a URL and an idea.
+So it’s little wonder that domain disputes can get ugly.

 Our team of Internet lawyers is well-versed in domain dispute litigation, URL intellectual property and cybersquatting law.
 We’ve also brokered large-scale domain sales and negotiated favorable settlements in domain-related lawsuits.

 The Nature Of Domain Disputes

 Internet domains work like real estate speculation — but instead of terra firma, it involves staking out exclusive sections of the Internet for development.
 Each domain has two types of “identifiers” — an alpha-numeric identifier (i.e., 172.16.254.1) and string (i.e., yoururlhere.com).

 Problems usually arise when one party feels another party is using a confusingly similar domain name to a copyrighted or trademarked name or title.